Skip to main content

 Absences other than Illness / Injury

-In the event of an absence for a reason other than illness, the teacher candidate must request advance permission from his/her college supervisor by completing the Request for Absence from Student Teaching (PDF).
 Absences are recorded by the mentor teacher on the Summary of Absence from Student Teaching (PDF).
-The summary is submitted to the college supervisor at the final evaluation conference at the end of the quarter.
-Absences from the student teaching assignment may have to be made up to the satisfaction of the college supervisor and the mentor teacher and may involve the assignment of an “incomplete” grade and an extension of the student teaching experience to account for the days absent.
+The summary is submitted to the university supervisor at the final evaluation conference at the end of the quarter/session.
+Absences from the student teaching assignment may have to be made up to the satisfaction of the university supervisor and the mentor teacher and may involve the assignment of an “incomplete” grade and an extension of the student teaching experience to account for the days absent.

 Wearing Appropriate Identification